 The Admissions Committee evaluates applicants on a number of factors.
 These include: past academic performance, letters of recommendation and the corresponding PCOM recommendation forms, the content and writing style of autobiographical essays, prior work history and volunteer experiences, research activities and publications, presentations at workshops or conferences in psychology or a related field, membership in professional organizations, and personal and professional presentation in the interview.
 Intellectual ability, academic potential, emotional stability, maturity, integrity, motivation and high ethical standards are necessary for successful program completion and acceptance into the professional community.

-The PsyD in Clinical Psychology utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received in Philadelphia.
-Students will be accepted into the program until the desired class size is achieved, therefore it is recommended for candidates to submit applications early.
+The PsyD in Clinical Psychology program utilizes a rolling admissions policy.
+Thus applications will be considered throughout the year as they are received and all required materials have been submitted.
+However, the Faculty Committee on Admissions will use 3 priority deadlines to evaluate completed applications.
+The deadlines are December 30, 2017, March 30, 2018 and June 30, 2018.
+New students will be accepted into the program until the desired class size is achieved.
+It is therefore recommended for candidates to submit applications early.
 Classes begin in the fall term (early August).